 I. General CRF MkII Questions

-Q. My 2018 rating is different from my 2017 rating, and my measurements are the same.
+Q. My new rating is different from my old rating, and my measurements are the same.
 Why?
 What caused the change?

-Q. What additional information is needed for the 2018 application?
+Q. What additional information is needed for the 2019 application, and will that new data impact my rating?

-A. For most yachts, the data declarations for 2018 will be the same as those required in 2017, and that data will auto-load for your 2018 application.
-For catboats and some additional inputs will be required.
+A. For most yachts, the data declarations for 2019 will be the same as those required in 2018, and that data will auto-load for your 2019 application.
+For catboats and some additional inputs will be required, and yachts designed after January 1, 1990 will now need to also declare a “Bm10″ measurement (see above).
+There are two new declarations which will be required for 2019 (ballast weight and standing rigging material), however, they are for data-gathering purposes only and will not affect your 2019 rating.

 Q. How much will it cost?